Step-by-step guide

 Where to get SRT files

 SRT files are available from several sources.
 OpenSubtitles.org has a large community-contributed library.
 YouTube lets you download auto-generated or manually created subtitles through YouTube Studio.
-Video editing software like Premiere Pro and DaVinci Resolve can export SRT files.
-Media players like VLC can extract subtitle tracks from video files.
+Video editors like Premiere Pro and DaVinci Resolve can export SRT files.
+VLC can extract subtitle tracks from video files.

-If your video does not have subtitles yet, you will need to create them first (transcription) before translating.
-Tools like Whisper, Descript, or YouTube auto-captions can generate SRT files from audio.
+If your video doesn't have subtitles yet, transcribe them first.
+Tools like Whisper, Descript, or YouTube auto-captions generate SRT files directly from audio.

 Free, no signup, supports 90+ languages.